Trusted Platform Module: Disk encryption

-Other uses exist, some of which give rise to privacy concerns.
-The "physical presence" feature of TPM addresses some of these concerns by requiring BIOS-level confirmation for operations such as activating, deactivating, clearing or changing ownership of TPM by someone who is physically present at the console of the machine.

-By organizations

-The United States Department of Defense (DoD) specifies that "new computer assets (e.g., server, desktop, laptop, thin client, tablet, smartphone, personal digital assistant, mobile phone) procured to support DoD will include a TPM version 1.2 or higher where required by Defense Information Systems Agency (DISA) Security Technical Implementation Guides (STIGs) and where such technology is available."
-DoD anticipates that TPM is to be used for device identification, authentication, encryption, and device integrity verification.

-TPM implementations
+Implementations

+Laptops and notebooks

-In 2006, new laptops began being sold with a built-in TPM chip.
+In 2006 new laptops began being sold with a built-in TPM chip.
 In the future, this concept could be co-located on an existing motherboard chip in computers, or any other device where the TPM facilities could be employed, such as a cellphone.
-On a PC, either the LPC bus or the SPI bus is used to connect to the TPM chip.
+On a PC, either the Low Pin Count (LPC) bus or the Serial Peripheral Interface (SPI) bus is used to connect to the TPM chip.

 The Trusted Computing Group (TCG) has certified TPM chips manufactured by Infineon Technologies, Nuvoton, and STMicroelectronics, having assigned TPM vendor IDs to Advanced Micro Devices, Atmel, Broadcom, IBM, Infineon, Intel, Lenovo, National Semiconductor, Nationz Technologies, Nuvoton, Qualcomm, Rockchip, Standard Microsystems Corporation, STMicroelectronics, Samsung, Sinosun, Texas Instruments, and Winbond.

+TPM 2.0

 There are five different types of TPM 2.0 implementations (listed in order from most to least secure):